-In 2015 World Cup when West Indies playing match against Ireland, Irish bowler John Mooney and Sammy were found guilty for violating ICC code of conduct and both were fined 30% of their match fees.
+In 2015 World Cup when West Indies playing a match against Ireland, Irish bowler John Mooney, and Sammy were found guilty for violating ICC code of conduct and both were fined 30% of their match fees.
 Sammy apologized on Twitter after this incident.

 Favorite Things of Darren Sammy